 - Higher Replacement Costs: Replacing a transponder key is more expensive than replacing a traditional key because of the programming required.

-- Dependence on Technology: If the chip or the car’s immobilizer system malfunctions, you may be unable to start your vehicle.
+- Dependence on Technology: If the chip or the car’s immobiliser system malfunctions, you may be unable to start your vehicle.

 - Limited DIY Options: Unlike traditional keys, transponder keys cannot be duplicated at a hardware store.
 You’ll need to visit a dealership or a professional locksmith.